phocks/devblog/content/2025-05-31-svelte-state-sharing-just-use-classes-theyre-fine.md

 export const counter = new Counter();
 ```

 That's it!
+That's my recommendation.

 Maybe I'll expand on reasoning etc later, when I have more time.

 Peace out ✌️